TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/009 Configuring Guid Primary Key.md

 We have the DbSet defined.\
 The `OnModelCreating` calls our configure method with an argument `mBuilder.Entity<EntityL>()`.\
-This argument gives ss an EntityTypeBuilder, which is a class used to configure a specific entity.
+This argument gives us an EntityTypeBuilder, which is a class used to configure a specific entity.

 In our configure method, we just call `HasKey`, with a lambda expression pointing to the specific Id property.\
 This means, we are creating a configuration for the entity of type `EntityL`, saying it has a primary key,